 - 1. Develop the fundamental understanding of the technical foundation of information systems to support day-to-day business operations. - 2.
 Develop skills to effectively deploy information technology assets in support of business processes, security or business competitive advantage. - 3.
-Apply technical critical thinking and analytic competencies to complex information systems problems.

-4. Analyze, design and develop information technology solutions under specific problem situations such as marketing, analytics, and internal controls to allow for implementation of strategic initiatives that incorporate current or emerging technologies.
+Apply technical critical thinking and analytic competencies to complex information systems problems. - 4.
+Analyze, design and develop information technology solutions under specific problem situations such as marketing, analytics, ethical, and internal controls to allow for implementation of strategic initiatives that incorporate current or emerging technologies.

-The Master of Science in Information Technology program consists of 10 core courses (4 foundation and 6 core) and one concentration of 5 courses (3 credits each).
+The Master of Science in Information Technology consists of 10 core courses (4 foundation and 6 core) and one concentration of 5 courses (3 credits each).

-Class Code Class Title Credit
+Foundation Course Number Course Title Credit Hour

-Managing a Contemporary Business
+Managing a Contemporary Business Information

-Required MCO 608 Information System 3
+MCO 608 System 3

-Foundation MIT604 Database Modeling and Design 3
+MIT604 Database Modeling and Design 3

 MIT606 Database Manipulation for Business Solutions 3

 MIT608 Programming for Business Analysis 3